 The Village Office is open Monday, Tuesday, Thursday and Friday from 10 am to 4 pm (open until 6:30 pm on Council Meeting dates), closed Wednesday's, weekends and Statutory holidays.

 See Village Office

 West Vancouver School District No.45 (SD45)

 Lions Bay Elementary School is located at 250 Bayview Road and is in the cachment area of SD45.
 Children attend from kindergarten to grade 3, before transferring to West Vancouver for grades 4-12.
-Please contact the Lions Bay Elementray School at 604-921-8311 for more information.
+Please contact the Lions Bay Elementray School at 604-921-8311 for more information or visit their website.

 Parents are welcome to participate in the PAC and to attend meetings.
 For more details, contact email@example.com.

 Grade 12 high school students who reside in Lions Bay have an opportunity to apply for annual scholarships.
 The application forms are typically available in February/March and due May 1st of each year.
 See the links below for information and application forms for 2018:

 The Property Tax payment deadline is July 14th.
 The Utilities payment deadline is March 31st for the prompt payment discount; otherwise, Utilities payments are due December 31st each year.

 Recycling and organics are collected every Friday, and garbage is collected every other Friday.
 On the morning of Collection, set your garbage out no earlier than 5:00 a.m. and no later than 7:30 a.m.
 If collection was missed at your residence, please contact Waste Control Services at 604-986-9777.